ML-brooowss/ML/README.md

 ## Data enhancing

+We used APIs to extract more data about the items that are part of the library.

 ### Google Books API

 The data enhancing for this step was composed of two parts.
 First, looking up books based on their first valid ISBN to extract the following missing entries: